 Article 7 of the draft VDEoL (13.07.2023) contains individual provisions on the removability and replaceability of EV batteries, such as ensuring the non-destructive removal of the battery from the vehicle.
-However, the requirements should not be limited to the end of the vehicle's life.
-EV batteries must also be able to be removed and replaced easily and non-destructively during use, especially for the purposes of repair and reuse.
+However, especially for the purposes of repair and re-use, EV batteries must be easily and non-destructively removed and replaced.
 Other important measures to promote repair are presented in section 3.